Muskanshori/food-ordering-/README.md

 # food ordering
 <br>
-this is an food ordering website created by using HTML and CSS .
+This is an food ordering website created by using HTML and CSS .